 The effectiveness of a contraceptive method or measurement is measured by the Pearl Index, which is the number of pregnancies per 100 women after 12 months of use (100 women per year = 1.200 months of application)

 A comparative table of the Pearl Index, which is named after Raymond Pearl (1879 - 1940), statistician John Hopkins University in Baltimore, USA.

-The higher the number, the more reliable is contraception.
+The lower the number, the more reliable is contraception.
 So important is the aspect of "practice" of the Pearl Index, as it provides information on the effectiveness of a daily method.
 Secondly, by its "theoretical" , the Pearl Index describes the effectiveness of this method when applied flawlessly.

-The greater the difference between the two values, plus a flawless application is important so that the method is reliable.
+The higher the difference between the two values, plus a flawless application is important so that the method is reliable.
 The smaller the difference, the less the man and woman may commit a faux pas.
 This index does not take into account the fact that 10 to 15% of all couples can not get pregnant.

 Contraceptive Tecnology, 2007, www.contraceptivetechnology.org